mindspore-ai/docs/tutorials/lite/source_en/quick_start/quick_start.md

 ### Downloading and Deploying a Model File

-In this example, the build process automatically downloads the `mobilenetv2.ms` by the `app/download.gradle` file and saves in the `app/src/main/assets` directory.
+In this example, the build process automatically downloads the `mobilenetv2.ms` by referring to the `app/download.gradle` file and saves in the `app/src/main/assets/model` directory.

 Note: if the automatic download fails, please manually download the relevant library files and put them in the corresponding location.